open-dc-grid/standard/6_12V_link.md

 A device in sleep mode shall reduce its current consumption to I<sub>sleep</sub> or less.
 A device in disconnect mode shall reduce its current consumption to I<sub>disconnect</sub> or less.

-Devices requiring current in excess of I<sub>max</sub> may exceed these current limits if they provide alternate means of connection such as screw terminals.
+Devices requiring current in excess of I<sub>max</sub> or sources providing more current may exceed these current limits if they provide alternate means of connection such as screw terminals.
 Such devices shall conform to all voltage requirements and shall describe their wiring requirements in their documentation.
-They shall provide over-current protection suitable to protect the wiring and connections as described in their documentation.
+Sources shall provide over-current protection suitable to protect the wiring and connections as described in their documentation.
 They shall also implement the sleep mode and disconnect mode current limits.

 All devices supplying power through a source or bidirectional port shall implement communications over those ports.
-Devices offering non-standard connections such as screw terminals shall include terminals for communications that is electrically compatible with the communications signaling.
+Devices offering non-standard connections such as screw terminals shall include terminals for communications that is compatible with the connector-based communications signaling.

-Note that a bus can have more than one power source so the total current available may be more than I<sub>max</sub>.
-Installations shall be configured for a maximum of I<sub>max</sub> from all sources if they use standard wiring.
-If an installation is configured to supply more than I<sub>max</sub> on a single bus, it shall use wiring capable of supporting the maximum current for which the installation is configured.
+More than one power source can be attached to a bus.
+To allocate current fairly between sources, all sources shall implemented droop control.
+[Details TBD.]

+Communications signaling between sources is used to limit the the maximum current flow through the bus wiring.
+All source devices shall have the capability of limiting their maximum current output to a level designated in a configuration message from the current bus manager.
+By default, the maximum current from all sources shall be limited to I<sub>max</sub>.
+The maximum current from all sources in an installation shall be configurable to level higher than I<sub>max</sub> through appropriate management software if a trained installer can ensure that the wiring can support the higher current.
+It is the responsibility of the current bus manager (see TBD) to ensure that all power sources are appropriately configured to the designed bus current limit.

+[Should we permit non-droop control sources on a bus?
+A device could identify itself as either being droop controlled or not.
+A not droop control source would not permit any other sources on the bus.]

+The maximum current of an AC adapter port is not defined by this standard.
+It is the responsibility of the load to ensure that it does not draw enough current to damage its connector or wiring.

+### Over-current Protection

 A port sourcing power shall include over-current protection to prevent damage to the device in the event of a fault that shorts the positive pole to the negative pole for an unlimited time period.